LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for Android/implementationguidemanual.md

 `MyFirebaseMessagingService`

-This service is always running in the background and handles incoming messages, here's a simple example:
+This service is always running in the background and handles incoming messages, here"s a simple example:

 public class MyFirebaseMessagingService extends FirebaseMessagingService {